< Go back to skills hub

 Determining the root of this change is complex.
-From disruptive technologies and inflationary pressures to shifting sector success and new employer priorities, it is proving a tricky time for those on the job hunt.
+From disruptive technologies and inflationary pressures to shifting sector success and new employer priorities, it is proving to be a tricky time for those on the job hunt.

-While the ONS reports that job vacancies are down by 43,000 compared with last quarter, it is vital that candidates focus on the right skills to stand out from the crowd.
+It remains vitalthat candidates focus on the right skills to stand out from the crowd.
 Jobseekers and employees must consider not only what makes them valuable workers and attractive candidates now, but also what will cement their success in the future.

-1. AI and big data proficiency
+1. AI and digital fluency

 Unfortunately, for non-believers, business traditionalists, and technophobes, AI is here to stay.
 But it might not be in the form we anticipate.